Maurice Lindsay (rugby league): Career

-Lindsay re-joined the club when they moved from Central Park to move to the home of Wigan Athletic, the JJB Stadium, after Dave Whelan saved them from liquidation.
+Lindsay re-joined Wigan when they moved from Central Park to the home of Wigan Athletic, the JJB Stadium, after Dave Whelan saved them from liquidation.
 The club's dominance had come under threat now that the league had gone fully professional and the introduction of the salary cap and 20/20 ruling (now 20/25) which meant the club at the time had only won two Super League titles since 1996.

-With the return of Maurice Lindsay the club won one Challenge Cup, under the stewardship of Stuart Raper in 2002, reaching the finals of the Super League in 2000, 2001 and 2003, losing on each occasion.

-This was seen as unacceptable by the Wigan board, and Lindsay in particular who had in total seven coaches at the club after his return with Andy Goodway, Frank Endacott, Stuart Raper, Denis Betts & Ian Millward all losing their jobs due to poor performances.
+With the return of Lindsay the club won one Challenge Cup, under the coaching of Stuart Raper in 2002, and reached the finals of the Super League in 2000, 2001 and 2003, losing all three.
+This was seen as unacceptable by the Wigan board, and Lindsay in particular.
+The club had seven coaches after Lnidsay's return, with Andy Goodway, Frank Endacott, Stuart Raper, Denis Betts & Ian Millward all losing their jobs due to poor performances.
 (Mike Gregory was given leave due to an illness from which he later died).

-The club had a stark fall in its league position, with 2005 seeing the club fail to reach the top six for the first time in Super League and the 2006 season seeing the club rooted to the bottom of the league for most of the season before the sacking of Ian Millward and the acquisition of Brian Noble from Bradford.
+The club had a stark fall in its league position, with 2005 seeing the club fail to reach the top six for the first time in Super League and the 2006 season seeing the club rooted to the bottom of the league for most of the season before the sacking of Ian Millward and the acquisition of Brian Noble from Bradford Bulls.

 Due to increasing pressure on Lindsay to step down, he resigned, releasing a statement on 30 July 2007 which cited a disappointment of missing out on reaching the new Wembley for the Challenge Cup and ill health as the reasons for stepping down.
 It was also said that Dave Whelan, the club's owner persuaded Lindsay to remain until the end of the season but may be looking to sell the club himself.